 Siargao is quickly becoming one of the most popular islands in the Philippines and for good reason!
 From the white sand beaches, hidden rock pools, delicious restaurants, and epic surf, Siargao is definitely one of the best and most beautiful islands in the Philippines.
 And Siargao is a surfers paradise with different beaches and surf breaks for every type of surfer.
 It actually hosts one of the biggest surf competitions in the world every year.
 The entire island is also covered in coconut palm trees and literally has more palm trees than anywhere else we’ve ever seen in our lives.
 Siargao is the perfect island to visit if you love laid-back, surfer, tropical island vibes.

-A Complete Guide to Siargao:
+A Complete Travel Guide to Siargao:

 How to Get to Siargao: